swilsonwei/hw2/DATA_LOADING_README.md

 - Use environment-specific PATs with minimal required permissions
 - Consider using Milvus cloud for production deployments
 - Monitor API usage and costs for OpenAI embeddings

+Strategy by_file: 5 chunks
+Strategy by_function: 15 chunks
+Strategy by_class: 3 chunks
+Strategy by_line_range: 25 chunks
+Strategy by_semantic_block: 12 chunks
+Strategy by_import_block: 5 chunks
+Strategy by_docstring: 8 chunks
+Total chunks created: 73